Why Children Get Earaches and What to Do About Them

 Conventional and natural treatments

-Children are commonly given antibiotics when they present with an ear infection, however since most infections are caused by viruses antibiotics may be of minimal benefit.
+Children are commonly given antibiotics when they present with an earache or ear infection, however since most infections are caused by viruses antibiotics may be of minimal benefit.
 Oftentimes, the best practice for an infection is to ‘watch and wait.’

 Nevertheless, when it comes to ear infections, reducing inflammation and pain within the ear is the goal, and a few natural solutions can achieve this.